|

 a social

-competition anyway—it’s just a stupid one
+competition anyway — it’s just a stupid one

 that’s playing out on the side stage

 instead of on the main stage with the rest of the human race).
-You do not give the finger
+You

 to the captain of